Dodgers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers will see Mike Clevinger on the mound for the Chicago White Sox on Wednesday at 10:10 PM ET.
+The Chicago White Sox and Luis Robert take the field against Mookie Betts and the Los Angeles Dodgers on Thursday, in the final game of a three-game series at Dodger Stadium.

-The White Sox are listed as +225 moneyline underdogs in this matchup with the favorite Dodgers (-275).
-The total is 8.5 runs for the contest (with -105 odds on the over and -115 odds on the under).
+The White Sox are listed as +125 moneyline underdogs for this matchup against the favored Dodgers (-150).
+The over/under is 9 runs for the matchup.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.